 - In a medium bowl, whisk together the dry ingredients.

-- In a stand mixer or using a hand mixer and a large bowl, beat the butter and sugar together until fluffy.
+- In a stand mixer or using a hand mixer and a large bowl, beat the butter and sugar together on medium until fluffy.

 - Add the egg and vanilla and beat until combined.